INSIGHTS & TAKEAWAYS

 • When will EFICO be ready to comply with the EUDR?

 Our internal Due Diligence System will be fully operational as from the date of enforcement.
-According to the latest update, the EU IT system is expected to go live in November 2024 for registrations, with testing starting in December 2024.
 This means we will not be able to provide DDS numbers until then.
-As outlined in the Regulation, DDS codes will be available by December 30, 2024, unless the proposed 1-year phase-in period is approved by Parliament and the Council, in which case the DDS codes would become available by December 30, 2025.
+As outlined in the Regulation, the DDS codes would become available by December 30, 2025.

 FOOTNOTE, DEFINITION & REFERENCES